petedavisdev/petedavis.dev/docs/.vuepress/_posts/blogging-with-vuepress-part-2.md

 Once Netlify has finished building and deploying your site, click the link that it provides.
 Your blog is now live!

-'Continuous Deployment' means that Netlify will detect changes to your Master branch and deploy without you having to lift a finger.

 ## Add Netlify CMS admin files to your project
 In your `.vuepress` folder, add a `public` folder and within that, add an `admin` folder where you will add two files: